T-Hight/Etch-a-sketch/README.md

 # Etch-a-sketch

-This project is a representation of DOM manipulation mixed with CSS skills.
+This project is a representation of my knowledge on Dom tree manipulation in javascript as well as using previously learned skills with html and css.